Bolesław Bierut: Communist Party activism until 1939

-In 1930–31, Bierut was sent by the Comintern to Austria, Czechoslovakia and Bulgaria.
-Many details of his activities are not reliably known, but from 1 October 1930 he was an instructor at the executive committee of the Comintern.
+In 1930–1931, Bierut was sent by the Comintern to Austria, Czechoslovakia and Bulgaria.
+Many details of his activities are not reliably known, but from 1 October 1930, he was an instructor at the executive committee of the Comintern.
 He later claimed having lived in Moscow in 1927–32, except for a nine-month period in 1931, and having been enrolled at the Lenin School until 1930.
-Jerzy Eisler wrote: "... in light of the Soviet archival materials, in 1927–32 Bierut was a member of the Communist Party of the Soviet Union (Bolsheviks), with his party seniority counted from 1921, the moment he formally joined the Polish communist party."
+Jerzy Eisler wrote: "[...] in light of the Soviet archival materials, in 1927–32 Bierut was a member of the Communist Party of the Soviet Union (Bolsheviks), with his party seniority counted from 1921, the moment he formally joined the Polish communist party."
 In Moscow he met Małgorzata Fornalska, a KPP activist.
 They became romantically involved and had a daughter, named Aleksandra, born in June 1932.
-Soon afterwards Bierut left for Poland, leaving in Moscow for the time being also his legal family, whom he had brought there.
+Soon afterwards, Bierut left for Poland, leaving in Moscow for the time being also his legal family, whom he had brought there.

-For several months Bierut was district secretary of the KPP organization in Łódź.
-After the regional organization was demolished by arrests, in 1933 he became secretary of the Central Committee of the Polish section of the International Red Aid.
+For several months, Bierut was the district secretary of the KPP organisation in Łódź.
+After the regional organisation was demolished by arrests in 1933, he became secretary of the Central Committee of the Polish section of the International Red Aid.
 On 18 December 1933, Bierut was arrested and in 1935 sentenced to seven years in prison.
-In 1936, while imprisoned, he was excluded in absentia from the KPP for an "unworthy of a communist behavior during the investigation and the court trial".
+In 1936, while imprisoned, he was excluded in absentia from the KPP for "unworthy of a communist behaviour during the investigation and the court trial".
 The decision was invalidated and reversed by the Comintern on 7 September 1940 (even though the KPP by that time no longer existed).
 Bierut was found to have been a member of the moderate "majority" faction of the KPP, and the factional infighting in which he participated was determined not to amount to acting against the party.

 He was released from prison on 20 December 1938, based on an earlier amnesty.
 He lived with his wife and children and worked in Warsaw cooperatives until the outbreak of war.
 The "Sanation" prison may have saved his life: while he was incarcerated, the KPP was disbanded by the Comintern and most of its leaders murdered in Stalin's purges.